 Philippines officials want to fight driver’s license fraud with facial recognition

-Philippines land transportation officials are considering adding a facial recognition to their driver’s license renewal portal.
+Philippines land transportation officials are considering adding a facial recognition capability to their driver’s license renewal portal.

 This comes as the Land Transportation Office reports a large spike in renewal-related fraud, according to the Inquirer.
 In fact, officials were forced to clarify that they are not mulling a shutdown of the digital Land Transport Management System because of the fraud, according to Philstar.